Heart to Heart

 Four days later, we returned to our office, made an official adoption announcement to our staff, and turned in our Application for Adoption.
 Yes, even the co-founders had to fill out an application.

-And, just like every adoptive family, we had to go through the long and frustrating process of dossier compilation, being fingerprinted, completing a home study, and parenting training, etc… The process gave us a new perspective and appreciation for the challenges our adoptive families have to endure to fulfill their dream for a child.
+Just like every adoptive family, we had to go through the long and frustrating process of dossier compilation, being fingerprinted, completing a home study, and parenting training, etc… The process gave us a new perspective and appreciation for the challenges our adoptive families have to endure to fulfill their dream for a child.

 This was what we knew about her: She was born July 21, 1995, with congenital heart disease called Tetralogy of Fallot.
 She was found abandoned at Beijing Aviation Hospital when she was four months old.
-She was delivered to the Beijing Orphanage and was named Hua Gao Jie.
+Then, she was delivered to the Beijing Orphanage and was named Hua Gao Jie.
 Hua means China.
 (All the children registered at Beijing Orphanage in 1995 were surnamed Hua.)
 Gao is the name of the police station that received the report of her abandonment.
 Jie is her first name, given by the orphanage, which means pure.
 After about one year at the orphanage, she was placed in a foster home in the countryside, three hours’ drive from the city.
-The foster family was also caring for three blind and mentally retarded children when Gao Jie arrived.
+The foster family was also caring for three blind and special needs children when Gao Jie arrived.
 She stayed with her foster parents for almost six years, and she “often got sick.”
 In August 2001, she finally received the much needed heart surgery by a group of volunteer South Korean doctors.
 To better provide for her post-surgery needs and to enable her to go to school, the orphanage took her back from her foster home soon after her surgery.
 In 2002 the orphanage decided to send her file to the China Center for Children’s Welfare and Adoption (CCCWA), hoping to find an international adoptive family for her.
-Unfortunately, due to her age and heart condition, no agency was able to find a family for her, until her file arrived at CCAI.
+Unfortunately, due to her age and heart condition, no agency was able to find a family for her until her file arrived at CCAI.

-Through it all, there was no doubt that God was preparing her for our family, and us for her.
+Through it all, there was no doubt that God was preparing her for our family and us for her.

 Josh, Lily & entire family